unfrl/dug/dug-docs/docs/install.md

 A friend put dug in the AUR! [here](https://aur.archlinux.org/packages/dug-git/)

 ### Snap
+> Install snap if you dont have it [Guide](https://snapcraft.io/docs/getting-started#heading--install)

-Run `snap install unfrl-dug`
+1. Run: `sudo snap install unfrl-dug`
+2. Invoke with: `unfrl-dug [OPTIONS]`

-Note: Annoying `dug` is a reserved package name and I am waiting for them to give it to me.
-In the meantime in order to run dug after installing it as specified above you should run: `unfrl-dug.dug ...`
+Note: Annoyingly `dug` is a reserved package name and I am waiting for them to give it to me.
+When I get it the package will just be named `dug`

 ### Docker